Photino vs. Electron

 Custom Window Title Bar

-Both Electron and Photino support hiding the native window's title bar and creating a custom title bar in HTML.
+Both Electron and Photino support “frameless” windows, allowing developers to hide the native title bar and create a custom UI in HTML/CSS to handle window dragging, minimizing, and closing.